GM to stop making the Camaro but a successor may be in works

 Electric cars, with instant torque and a low center of gravity, often are faster and handle better than internal combustion vehicles.

-Stellantis, formed in 2021 by combining Fiat Chrysler and France’s PSA Peugeot, earlier this week announced the last of its special edition muscle cars, the 1,025 horsepower Dodge Challenger SRT Demon 170.
-The company says the car can go from zero to 60 mph (97 kilometers per hour) in 1.66 seconds, making it the fastest production car on the market.
+Stellantis, formed in 2021 by combining Fiat Chrysler and France's PSA Peugeot, earlier this week announced the last of its special edition muscle cars, the 1,025 horsepower Dodge Challenger SRT Demon 170.
+The company says the car can go from zero to 60 mph in 1.66 seconds, making it the fastest production car on the market.

+In addition, Ford rolled out a new version of its Mustang sports car in September.

+The Camaro was first introduced in 1966, two years after Ford's wildly popular Mustang.